-Carcass are an English extreme metal band from Liverpool, which was formed in 1985.
-The band have gone through several line-up changes, leaving guitarist Bill Steer and bassist and vocalist Jeff Walker as the only constant members.
+Carcass is an English extreme metal band from Liverpool, which was formed in 1985.
+The band has gone through several line-up changes, leaving guitarist Bill Steer and bassist and vocalist Jeff Walker as the only constant members.
 They broke up in 1996, but reformed in 2007.
-To date, the band have released six studio albums, two compilation albums, four EPs, two demo albums, one video album, and six music videos.
+To date, the band has released six studio albums, two compilation albums, four EPs, two demo albums, one video album, and six music videos.

 Carcass are regarded as pioneers within the grindcore genre.
 Read more on Last.fm